 Read World Vision’s three-year progress report (pdf) for more information on our accomplishments in Haiti since the earthquake, as well as the challenges we’ve faced, our financial records, and our goals for the year ahead.
-Then, consider partnering with World Vision as we work to bring hope to the children and families of this struggling nation.

 World Vision’s work in post-quake Haiti illustrates the full scope of our disaster response strategy worldwide — building a presence and infrastructure on the ground before the disaster occurs; responding to immediate, life-critical needs in its aftermath; and staying in the affected area over the long term to assist with rebuilding and recovery efforts.
 We refer to this as a “first in, last out” approach.

 Our responses range from sudden-onset (Haiti earthquake) and gradual-onset (Horn of Africa drought) natural disasters to humanitarian emergencies caused by war and conflict.